Patryk27/strolle/README.md

         });
     ```

+Note that Strolle completely overrides Bevy's camera graph, so you can't use a
+Strolle camera together with Bevy's effects such as bloom or TAA (yet); you also
+can't use custom vertex or fragment shaders.

-Note that at the moment Strolle is not optimized well towards higher
+Also, Strolle is not optimized well towards higher resolutions - on non-high-end
-resolutions - especially on non-high-end GPUs it's recommended to stick to
+GPUs, it's recommended to stick to ~800-600 and upscale the camera instead (see
-~800x600 and upscale the camera (see the `demo.rs` here).
+the `demo.rs` here).

-There are some tricks that Strolle could employ to support higher resolutions in
-the future, though.
+(that's mostly because Strolle uses ray-tracing not only to compute indirect
+lighting, but direct as well, which is too heavy for smaller GPUs - this is on
+our roadmap, though!)

 ## Roadmap

+Quality:
+- support for ReSTIR GI validation
+- support for ReSTIR-sampling for emissive materials (not only for lights)
+- (better) support for specular materials (resampling & denoising)

+Features:
 - support for normal mapping
-- support for ReSTIR GI validation
+- support for light transmission (e.g. glass)
-- support for importance sampling emissive materials
+- support for skinning / skeletal animations
 - support for multi-bounce global illumination

+Performance:
+- support for (optional) shadow mapping
-- (better) support for specular materials
+- support for extracting just the GI information
 - (better) support for higher resolutions
-- (better) support for lots of lights
+- (better) support for hundreds+ of lights

 ## Algorithms